 Dahn earned graduate degrees in composition from the University of Iowa and Western Michigan University.
 Dahn teaches composition and music theory at Northwestern College in Orange City, Iowa, where he also serves as chair of the music department.
 In addition, he is co–founder and serves as co–artistic director of Ensemble Périphérie, and also serves on the Board of Directors of the League of Composers/ISCM.

 Buffalo Dance for alto saxophone and piano was named winner of the 6th Biennial J.D.
 Robb International Composers’ Competition 2014.
 Originally written for world renowned saxophonist Kenneth Tse, Buffalo Dance will be featured on the 2015 J.D.
 Robb Composers’ Symposium at the University of New Mexico on March 22–25, 2015.
+Update: A recording of the performance by saxophonist Dustin Hunter and pianist Tzufeng Liu is now available here.

 On February 18, 2015, a collaborative mini–concert event called the "Cruci Project" will take place at the Northwestern College Day of Learning in Community.
 For the project, which I conceived and organized, six composers and several poets were invited to compose short new works and write new poems based on the same set of prints depicting the Crucifixion by artist Eric Robinson.
 The compositions, all of which were written for flute, alto sax, and cello, include my own Davon kam der Tod so bald.